achalj09/editresource/README.md

 # Laravel Nova Edit Custom Field.
-Some time you uses, Custom Tool for creating and Updating Custom Page using Custom Tool

-So if you want Edit resource button as an custom link Field.
+In Laravel Nova, when you use Custom Tool for creating/editing/updating Custom Page, you might need "Edit Resource Button" with edit SVG icon as custom link field.

-Instalation using
+Install using

 ```php
 composer require achalj09/editresource
 ```

-Use in resources as follows
+Use in resources

 ```php
 use Achalj09\Editresource\Editresource;